armanniaruhi/ComputationalImaging_BM3D/README.md

 - Haitham El Euch

 ### Project Description:
 In this project, we will implement several denoising algorithms and evaluate their performance on various types of images.
 The goal is to enhance image quality by removing noise while preserving important details.
+We have specifiecally used the BM3D method to denoise the images.

 ### Denoising Algorithms Implemented:
 - **Gaussian Filter**: A linear filter used to remove Gaussian noise by averaging pixel values in a neighborhood.